TadiT7/treble_experimentations_wiki/Lava-Z50.md

 ## Hardware Support

-* Camera: Works out of the box
+* Camera: Works out of the box (Both back and front)

 * Speaker / Microphone : Needs further testing but looks good